1975 Italian Army reforms: Personnel and training

-As part of the reform the military service length for the army was reduced from 15 to 12 months (Article 40, Law nr.
+As part of the reform, the military service length for the army was reduced from 15 to 12 months (Article 40, Law nr.
 191, 31 May 1975).
 Subsequently, the army reduced its personnel strength from 285,000 to 240,000.
-At the same time the training of recruits was radically altered: until 1975 all recruits received their basic training at ten Recruits Training Centers (Centro Addestramento Reclute - CAR) and were assigned only afterwards to their units.
-With the reform all higher commands were assigned Recruits Training Battalions (Battaglione Addestramento Reclute - BAR), which trained the recruits assigned to the command's units.
+At the same time, the training of recruits was radically altered.
+Until 1975, all recruits received their basic training at ten Recruits Training Centers (Centro Addestramento Reclute - CAR) and were assigned only afterwards to their units.
+With the reform, all higher commands were assigned Recruits Training Battalions (Battaglione Addestramento Reclute - BAR), which trained the recruits assigned to the command's units.

 Another part of the reform focused on the selection of the army's squad leaders.
-Until the reform squad leaders were chosen prior to their arrival at the army's Recruits Training Centers based on their army physical and their prior civilian education.
-Their actually ability to lead a squad was not taken into account and therefore General Cucino ended this practice.
-Forthwith the company commanders of the Recruits Training Battalions chose future squad leaders among their best recruits.
+Until the reform, squad leaders were chosen prior to their arrival at the army's Recruits Training Centers, based on their army physical and their prior civilian education.
+Their actually ability to lead a squad was not taken into account.
+General Cucino ended this practice.
+Forthwith, the company commanders of the Recruits Training Battalions chose future squad leaders among their best recruits.

 Naming conventions

 Numerals

-Until the 1975 reform the army alternated the numbering of its units between Roman numerals and Arabic numerals.
+Until the 1975 reform, the army alternated the numbering of its units between Roman numerals and Arabic numerals.
 With the reform the use of Roman numerals was discontinued.
 The table below gives an overview of the units of the army and the use of numerals before 1975: